2022 Stanley Cup playoffs: (P1) Calgary Flames vs. (P2) Edmonton Oilers

-This was the sixth playoff meeting between these two rivals with Edmonton winning four of the five previous series.
-They last met in the 1991 Smythe Division Semifinals, which Edmonton won in seven games.
+This was the sixth playoff meeting between these two rivals with Edmonton winning four of the five previous series and the first second round series between two Canadian-based NHL teams with no all-Canadian division since 2002.
+They last met in the 1991 Smythe Division semifinals, which Edmonton won in seven games.
 These teams split their four-game regular season series.

 The Oilers defeated the Flames in five games.
-Game 1 was an offensive outburst on both sides with a total of fifteen goals, the most in a playoff game within the Battle of Alberta.
-The Flames who reached a 6–2 lead had that advantage disappear as the Oilers tied the game, however, two of Matthew Tkachuk's hat trick goals sealed the victory for Calgary in a 9–6 affair.
-The Oilers successively overcame a two-goal deficit in Game 2 with Leon Draisaitl providing a goal and two assists in a 5–3 victory.
-The Oilers line of Evander Kane, Connor McDavid, and Draisaitl dominated the second period of Game 3 with Kane scoring a natural hat-trick, Draisaitl assisting four times, an NHL playoff record, and McDavid assisting three times, leading to an eventual 4–1 victory.
-In Game 4, the Flames tied the game after being down by three goals; however, Ryan Nugent-Hopkins's second goal broke the tie for Edmonton, scoring with 3:37 left in the game to lead the Oilers to a 5–3 victory and a 3–1 series lead.
-Game 5 was mainly a back-and-forth affair, with exception to the two-goal comeback by the Oilers.
+Game one was an offensive outburst on both sides with a total of fifteen goals, the most in a playoff game within the Battle of Alberta.
+The Flames, who reached a 6–2 lead, had that advantage disappear as the Oilers tied the game; however two of Matthew Tkachuk's hat trick goals sealed the victory for Calgary in a 9–6 affair.
+The Oilers successively overcame a two-goal deficit in game two with Leon Draisaitl providing a goal and two assists in a 5–3 victory.
+The Oilers line of Evander Kane, Connor McDavid, and Draisaitl dominated the second period of game three with Kane scoring a natural hat-trick, Draisaitl assisting four times, an NHL playoff record, and McDavid assisting three times, leading to an eventual 4–1 victory.
+In game four, the Flames tied the game after being down by three goals; however Ryan Nugent-Hopkins' second goal broke the tie for Edmonton, scoring with 3:37 left in the game to lead the Oilers to a 5–3 victory and a 3–1 series lead.
+Game five was mainly a back-and-forth affair, with exception to the two-goal comeback by the Oilers.
 During the second period, Calgary and Edmonton combined to score four goals in 1:11, setting an NHL record for the fastest four goals in a playoff game.
 During the third period, Calgary had a late goal by Blake Coleman disallowed after video review determined that the puck was kicked into the net.
-With the game tied at the end of the third period, both teams headed to overtime where McDavid scored to send Edmonton to the Conference Final for the first time since 2006.
+With the game tied at the end of the third period, both teams headed to overtime where McDavid scored to send Edmonton to the Conference final for the first time since 2006.